ehtick/Metalama.Samples/examples/comparison/Metalama.Samples.Comparison4/README.md

 # Equality comparison example, step 2: Customizing equality comparers

 In previous articles, we demonstrated how to automatically implement an equality comparison pattern.
 We covered handling type inheritance and enhancing our API to allow users to select specific members.
-However, our implementation had strict limitations: we always used the default comparer (`EqualityComparer<T>.Default`) and employed alphabetical ordering of members.
+However, our implementation had strict limitations: we always used the default comparer (<xref:System.Collections.Generic.EqualityComparer%601.Default?text=EqualityComparer&lt;T%gt;.Default>) and employed alphabetical ordering of members.

 Let's dig deeper the rabbit hole and add two new features to the aspect library:

 - The ability to specify or optimize the order in which members are compared.
-- The ability to use different equality comparers, such as `StringComparer.OrdinalIgnoreCase`.
+- The ability to use different equality comparers, such as <xref:System.StringComparer.OrdinalIgnoreCase?text=StringComparer.OrdinalIgnoreCase>.

 Our goal is to support code constructs as illustrated below: